Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: State teleportation fidelity

 \section{State teleportation fidelity}

+In Section \ref{sec: rigorous}, we provided a detailed derivation of the teleportation fidelity's relation to the teleportation correlators in the case where one teleports one half of an EPR pair.
+This allowed us to lower bound the fidelity in Eq.~(\ref{F bound}) and calculate the peaked-size fidelity in Eq.~(\ref{F phases}).
+In this appendix we do the same for teleportation of a quantum state, as shown in Fig.~\ref{fig: 1}(a) and outlined in Section \ref{intro diagrams}.
+Our results provide a rigorous foundation for the arguments of Section \ref{sec: requirements}, in particular the insertion of the state $\bra{\phi}$ and the subsequent replacement of $\dyad{\psi}{\phi}$ with a Pauli operator $Q_A$.

-We begin by quickly demonstrating the relation between the correlator of the time-evolved operator $\dyad{\psi}{\phi}$ and the success of state teleportation.
+We begin with the insertion of $\bra{\phi}$ into the protocol Eq.~(\ref{TWH protocol state swap}).
 We do so by inserting the resolution of the identity $\frac{1}{d_A} \sum_{\ket{\phi}} \dyad{\phi} = \mathbbm{1}$ into the ancillary qubit leg of the diagram for the state teleportation fidelity.
 We find:

-Plugging Eq.~(\ref{eq-correlator-inner-product}) into this diagram clearly provides unit teleportation fidelity.
+Plugging Eq.~(\ref{eq-correlator-inner-product}) into this diagram provides unit teleportation fidelity, as described in the main text.
 When teleportation is successful each of the $d_A$ terms of the sum must succeed individually, so the right input state $\ket{\phi}$ will not affect the success of the teleportation.

-As with EPR distillation, we can relate the state teleportation fidelity to correlators of Pauli operators by decomposing the SWAP operator.
+As with EPR distillation [Eq.~(\ref{eq: EPR-fidelity})], we can relate the state teleportation fidelity to correlators of Pauli operators by decomposing the SWAP operator.
 Diagramatically,